afragen/git-updater/README.md

 ![Remote Management Tab](./assets/screenshot-3.png)

 ### RESTful Endpoints for Remote Management

+For a tutorial, see: [Continuous Integration for WordPress](https://medium.com/@limikael/continuous-integration-for-wordpress-d152ec4852e5)

 GitHub Updater also supports other customized continuous integration workflows.
 It is possible to integrate with other services than those discussed above.
 For this, the RESTful endpoints are available in GitHub Updater to update themes and plugins to the latest version from their repositories.